 When filing Form I-102 due to an incorrect I-94 record, you will need to submit a filing fee and supporting documentation that provides proof of the correct information.
 Attach a statement dated and signed by you, explaining specifically what information on your I-94 record is incorrect.
 You must also attach evidence verifying the validity of the information submitted for correction purposes.
 Finally, you must submit your original, incorrect I-94 with the I-102 application.

 If the mistake on your Form I-94 record is due to a USCIS error, you’ll need to request a correct I-94 through an Infopass appointment at your local USCIS office.
+Schedule an appointment by calling 1-800-375-5283.
 Take your original, incorrect I-94 record and evidence of the error to your appointment.
 USCIS will correct the I-94 at no cost.
 If you are unable to prove that the mistake was made by USCIS, you will be advised to file Form I-102 with a fee.